invenia/AxisSets.jl/docs/src/example.md

 ## KeyedDataset

-Okay, so how can we make the constraint `Pattern`s and component `KeyedArray`s more useful to us?
+How can we make the constraint `Pattern`s and component `KeyedArray`s more useful to us?
 Well, we can now combine our constraints and component `KeyedArray`s into a `KeyedDataset`.

 ```@example full